bengrunfeld/study-notes/python.md

 ##Lambda Forms

 With the `lambda` keyword, small anonymous functions can be created.
-Lambda forms can be used wherever function objects are required.lambda forms can reference variables from the containing scope.
+Lambda forms can be used wherever function objects are required.
+Lambda forms can reference variables from the containing scope.
 E.g.

 	>>> def inc(n):
 	...     return lambda x: x + n